 Haglund conjectured \cite{Hag03} and shortly after Garsia and Haglund \cite{GarHag02} proved a combinatorial interpretation for the $q,t$-Catalan polynomial.
 They showed that there were two statistics on Dyck paths (called $\area$ and $\bounce$) such that the rational expression for the $q,t$-Catalan is equal to the sum over all Dyck paths $D$ with weight $q^{\area(D)}t^{\bounce(D)}$.
-Around this same period, Haiman \cite{Hai02} proved the conjecture that $\nabla(e_n)$ was equal to the representation theoretic interpretation as the Frobenius image of the diagonal harmonics.
-Haiman also guessed at a second statistic ($\dinv$, short for {\it diagonal inversions}) such that the $q,t$-Catalan is equal to to the sum over all Dyck paths with weight $q^{\dinv(D)}t^{\area(D)}$ and Haglund later showed with a bijection why the two combinatorial expressions are equivalent.
+Around this same period, Haiman \cite{Hai02} proved the conjecture that $\nabla(e_n)$ was equal to the Frobenius image of the graded character of the diagonal harmonics.
+Haiman also guessed at a second statistic ($\dinv$, short for {\it diagonal inversions}) such that the $q,t$-Catalan is equal to the sum over all Dyck paths with weight $q^{\dinv(D)}t^{\area(D)}$ and Haglund later showed with a bijection why the two combinatorial expressions are equivalent.

 With the conjectures on the $q,t$-Catalan polynomial resolved, Haglund, Haiman, Loehr, Remmel and Ulyanov \cite{HHLRU05} extended the combinatorial interpretations for the coefficient of $e_n$ in $\nabla(e_n)$ to other coefficients.
 They conjectured the coefficient of any monomial symmetric function in terms of labelled Dyck paths (also known as parking functions) and this became known as {\it the Shuffle Conjecture}.
 The Shuffle Conjecture takes its name because the coefficient of a monomial is equal to the number of labelled Dyck paths whose reading word is a shuffle of segments of length the parts of the partition.